Eye Care

 Children should have regular eye examinations from around the age of three years old, or earlier if you think your child has a visual problem.
 It is recommended to have them tested before starting school and children do not need to know their letters as shapes and pictures can be used.

 Poor vision can hinder a child’s development as up to 90 percent of what a child learns comes from what they see.
 Some signs and symptoms that may indicate your child has an eyesight problem are; regular headaches, screwing up eyes, blinking and rubbing eyes.
-Children can be fitted with CONTACT LENSES from around 12 years of age.
-Children’s SUNGLASSES are available to protect from harmful UV radiation.
+Children can be fitted with contact lenses from around 12 years of age.
+Children’s sunglasses are available to protect from harmful UV radiation.

 All children’s eye examinations are FREE under the NHS.
 For more information, please click here.